Deploy a Fly App

 2. Otherwise, check the [build] section of fly.toml and use the method specified there, whether it's a Dockerfile or a buildpack (but don't use buildpacks if you don't have to; they're brittle, bloated, and prone to change).

 3. Otherwise, if the --dockerfile flag supplies a path to a Dockerfile, use that Dockerfile to build the image.
 You read that right.
 The --dockerfile flag is looked at after the [build] section of the config file.
-This will hopefully change soon.

 4. Otherwise, if there's a Dockerfile (named exactly Dockerfile or dockerfile) in the local working directory, use that Dockerfile for the build.

-IP Addresses
+IP addresses

 If the app to be deployed is configured with an eligible HTTP [[services]] section, and it does not yet have public IP addresses, fly deploy provisions a public IPv6 and a shared public IPv4 Anycast address.

-Machines created using fly deploy (or as part of a deployment during fly launch), or by fly cloneing such a Machine, carry a piece of metadata marking them as belonging to the Fly Apps V2 platform.
-These machines are updated as a group on all subsequent fly deploy commands, as are Machines that existed on a Machines App at the moment that it was migrated to Apps V2.
+Machines created using fly deploy (or as part of a deployment during fly launch), or by fly cloneing such a Machine, carry a piece of metadata marking them as belonging to Fly Launch ("fly_platform_version": "v2").
+These Machines are updated as a group on all subsequent fly deploy commands.

-Volume Mounts and fly Deploy
+Volume mounts and fly deploy

 If a Machine has a mounted volume, fly deploy can't be used to mount a different one.
 You can change the mount point at which the volume's data is available in the Machine's file system, though.
 This is configured in the [mounts] section of fly.toml.

-fly Deploy Configuration in fly.toml
+fly deploy configuration in fly.toml

 Configure the following deployment behavior in the [deploy] section of fly.toml.

-Release Commands
+Release commands

 You can run a one-off release command in a temporary VM—using the successfully built release—before that release is deployed.
 This is good for, e.g., running database migrations.
+Keep in mind that these temporary VMs do not have access to any volumes you may have mounted in your apps.

-Deployment Strategy
+Deployment strategy

 You can specify one of the following deployment strategies: